 My husband and I attend almost every year, and our daughter (now 32) has been coming from even before she was born!

 Hazah to you and yours, merry day to you!

-We offer the public an opportunity to experience a true Renaissance of our Renaissance, one that was introduced more than 50 years ago.
-The faire provides you a cornucopia of diversity where we are unified in inviting our guests to enjoy an environment we have created to escape from the stresses and demands of the modern day.
-We embrace cutting edge performances, artisans, flavors and culinary delights from the past and the future…………these are the things, which propel us into advanced forward thinking.
+We offer the public an opportunity to experience a true Renaissance of our Renaissance, one that was introduced 56 years ago.
+The faire embraces a cornucopia of diversity and is unified in inviting our guests to enjoy the environment we have created – an escape from the stresses and demands of the modern day.
+We offer cutting edge performances, artisans, flavors, and culinary delights from the past and the future.
+These are the things which propel us into advanced forward thinking.